 Excellent earning rate on travel purchases

 Online entrepreneur Mike Nunez, who owns OliverWicks.com and has other online ventures, says he tries to optimize his rewards based on the types of purchases he’s making.
 To that end, he pairs his Amex Business Platinum Card with a few other rewards credit cards for personal use.

 However, he always uses his Amex Business Platinum Card for travel purchases due to the fact that he earns 5X points on flights and prepaid hotel purchases made through AmexTravel.com.
 That way, he’s earning 5,000 Amex Membership Rewards points for every $1,000 he spends on eligible travel purchases through the Amex portal.

-Generally speaking, Nunez says he likes to purchase his flights through the portal with cash so that he earns airline miles and points toward elite status on the purchases, as well.
+Generally speaking, Nunez says he likes to purchase his flights through the portal with cash so that he earns airline miles and points toward elite status on the purchases.
 In the meantime, Nunez also looks for other ways to rack up more rewards on business spending, and particularly on large purchases.

 Solid earning rate in select business categories and on large purchases

 Also, be aware that this card offers a few different ways to maximize rewards on spending.
 For starters, cardholders earn 1.5X Membership Rewards points for purchases of $5,000 or more made in select categories such as electronics goods, retailers, software, cloud service providers, construction materials and hardware supplies and shipping providers.